cjdbarlow/bedside-notebook/management/cns/acute-spine.md

 * MILS
 Reduces amount of c-spine movement during airway management.
 MILS:
 	* Involves:
-		* Stabilisation of the head by an assiant
+		* Stabilisation of the head by an assistant
 		* Assistant holds the mastoid processes and occiput steady
 		May be done from from or back.
-	* Increases the rate of failed airway maangement
+	* Increases the rate of failed airway management
 * Use of airway adjuncts
 Use for mask ventilation to reduce:
 	* Requirement for c-spine movement